Arturo Barea: Biography

-As defeat for the Spanish Government loomed, this, allied to difficulties with the Communist party (he was not a member and therefore suspect), and a breakdown in his health, meant that he and his wife had to leave Spain.
+As defeat for the Spanish Government loomed, this, along with difficulties with the Communist party (he was not a member and therefore suspect), and a breakdown in his health, meant that he and his wife had to leave Spain.
 They went into exile to France in the middle of 1938, and then to England in 1939.
 From then until his death, Barea worked for the BBC's World Service Spanish section while contributing articles and reviews to various literary publications, as well as writing books.
 At that time, also, Ilsa Barrea was working for the BBC Monitoring Service, translated books into English, and lectured and broadcast in several languages.

 Barea spent the last ten years of his life living at Middle Lodge in Eaton Hastings, a house rented from Gavin Henderson, 2nd Baron Faringdon, of nearby Buscot Park.

 He died on 24 December 1957 in his wife Ilsa’s arms from a heart attack.
 Shortly after his death, Barea's ashes were scattered in his garden at Middle Lodge, and a memorial to Barea and his wife was erected behind her parents' grave (Valentin Pollak and Alice von Zieglmayer) in the churchyard annexe of All Saints Church, Faringdon, Oxfordshire.
 Ilsa Barea returned to Vienna; in 1966 publishing Vienna: legend and reality and died there while working on her autobiography.

 Barea has three Spanish streets named in his honour, in Badajoz, Mérida and Novés; and a square - Plaza de Arturo Barea - in Madrid.

 He is a central figure in Amanda Vaill's non-fiction book Hotel Florida, published in 2014.